TV5 Network: 2016–present: Renewed strategy, pandemic, and partnership with Nine Media/RPN

 On August 15, 2020, TV5 Network announced a partnership with its sister company, Cignal TV, to become TV5's main content provider.
 This focus on the network's programming efforts signaled the willingness of TV5 to compete again with the GMA Network, TV5's longtime rival among other TV networks in the Philippines after the expiration of the congressional franchise of ABS-CBN in May 2020.
 In 2021, TV5 and rival network ABS-CBN signed a deal that lets ABS-CBN programs to be broadcast in TV5 along with its own shows and also released a new cable channel named BuKo that airs comedy shows which is only available in Cignal.

 TV5 also released a new digital TV set-top box called Sulit TV, which transmits TV5's digital frequencies as well as other available digital channels, competing with ABS-CBN TV Plus and GMA Affordabox.

 In September of the same year, the University Athletic Association of the Philippines (UAAP) inked a deal with Cignal to launch the UAAP Varsity Channel to air UAAP basketball and volleyball events simulcast on TV5 and One Sports.

-In January 2021, TV5 started broadcasting selected programming produced by ABS-CBN to expand its nationwide reach, following the shutdown of ABS-CBN's free-to-air network on May 5, 2020.
-On January 24, the Kapatid network began to simulcast ABS-CBN's Sunday noontime programming block, followed by ABS-CBN's prime time block on March 5, 2021, the noontime show It's Showtime on July 16, 2022, and afternoon block on July 25, 2023.
+Since January 24, 2021, TV5 aired selected programming produced by ABS-CBN Studios following the shutdown of its free-to-air network.
+Programs included ASAP (2021–present, now hookup with All TV since 2026), Primetime Bida and Yes Weekend! (select programs only, 2021–present, now hookup with All TV since 2024), FPJ: Da King (2021–2023, now returned on GMA Network as FPJ sa GMA since 2025), It's Showtime (2022–2023, now moved on both All TV and GMA Network since 2024), Nag-aapoy Na Damdamin and Pira-Pirasong Paraiso (2023–2024 as part of Kapamilya Gold and reruns in 2026), Magandang Buhay (2023–2024, later moved on All TV from 2024 to 2026), Rated Korina (2023–present, originally by Brightlight Productions when the show transferred to TV5 from October 24, 2020 to June 16, 2023, now hookup with All TV since 2025), Sunday Blockbusters (2024), and Blockbusters sa Umaga (2026–present, hookup with A2Z and All TV).
+TV5 suspended the airing of newly released ABS-CBN content from January 2 to June 21, 2026, due to a financial dispute that was later settled.